john-science/mazelib/docs/EXAMPLES.md

 ![Prims Example](images/prims_5x5_plain.png?raw=true)

 #### Example 3: Displaying the Maze as CSS

 CSS and HTML are universal and easy to use.
-Here is a simple example to display your maze in CSS and HTML:
+Here is a simple (if illegible) example to display your maze in CSS and HTML:

     def toHTML(grid, start, end, cell_size=10):
         row_max = grid.height